 Started in 1991 and formerly known as TEACH ME, Community Integration Service (CIS) aims to support the integration of children and youth with physical disabilities and low vision into their schools and community to reach their fullest potential.

 This is achieved by empowering clients with skills for holistic development and promoting supportive environments in collaboration with families, educators and community partners.
-CIS has been awarded the Commission on Accreditation of Rehabilitation Facilities (CARF) Accreditation.

 School Integration (In partnership with the Ministry of Education):

 - Consultations and case conferences with school personnel to identify and address the students’ integration needs within the school